 The European Electronic Communications Code ("the Code") puts in place one of the essential building blocks for a Digital Single Market in Europe.
 The Code itself already introduces a significant number of changes and additions compared to the prior framework.
-In a recent webinar, Bird & Bird experts from different EU Member States discussed the scope and specific aspects of the Code.
-The webinar which was broadcast on 16 July is accessible here.
+In a recent webinar (available here), Bird & Bird experts from different EU Member States discussed the scope and specific aspects of the Code.

 Still more soft law is to come from the Commission and the Body of European Regulators for Electronic Communications (BEREC) on various topics.
 BEREC will have to issue guidelines on at least 10 topics.
 On October 10th, BEREC released three guidelines for public consultation in relation to the Code:

 - Draft BEREC Guidelines on common approaches to the identification of the network termination point in different network topologies (consultation deadline November 21st);